moritzwilksch/moritzwilksch.github.io/content/about/index.md

 ## 👋 Moin!
 I'm Moritz.

-I'm a data scientist based in Berlin, Germany passionate about solving data and engineeringproblems.
+I'm a data scientist based in Berlin, Germany passionate about solving data and engineering problems.

 I work at [QuantCo](https://quantco.com), where I help our clients leverage machine learning to make better decisions.

 ## 🔎 Interests
 - learning on tabular data
 - natural language processing
-- machine learning engineering on the arrow-based data stack
+- machine learning engineering on the modern data stack

 ## 🎓 Education